bcc-code/developer.bcc.no/docs/get-involved.md

 ### [2.
 Join Discord](https://developer.bcc.no/discord/)

 Join the BCC IT Community [Discord server](https://developer.bcc.no/discord/).
 Discord is the main tool we use for text and voice communication as well as posting information about projects and events.
-Discord will _replace_ the existing Slack channels for BCC Developers.
+Discord has replaced the previous Slack channels for BCC Developers.

 ### [3.
 Check out Github](https://github.com/bcc-code)